The Beginner's Guide to Cold Brew Coffee

 Cold Brew coffee, by definition, is simply the process of steeping coffee grounds in room temperature or cold water for an extended period of time.
 The result of this process is much different than what you would get by simply icing a hot brewed coffee.
 The lack of heat prevents many of the solubles in the coffee from completely dissolving resulting in a coffee with a much lower acidity, enhanced smoothness, greater sweetness, and generally little to no bitter component.
 The longer brewing time and higher coffee to water ratio are necessary to give the water more time to extract those solubles from the coffee grounds.

 At Water Street, we have a unique Cold Brew called Iced Coffee with a BANG!
 It’s brewed with a custom blend of lighter to medium roasts and we love it for it’s sweetness and chocolate notes (not to mention a serious caffeine kick)!
 But many of our customers want to know about the process.
 Can I make a successful Cold Brew at home?
 The answer is absolutely yes!
-Below, we’ve included a step by step process with lots of Water Street tips and tricks that will let you make your own Cold Brew anywhere, anytime.
+Below, we’ve included a step by step process using the Cold Brew Coffee Maker with lots of Water Street tips and tricks that will let you make your own Cold Brew anywhere, anytime.

 How to Cold Brew

-1. Find an appropriate vessel for brewing your coffee, anything from a french press to an iced tea pitcher will work just fine!
+1. Find an appropriate vessel for brewing your coffee.
+We recommend the Cold Brew Coffee Maker, but anything from a french press to an iced tea pitcher will work just fine!

 2. Choose a coffee you love!